smarticoai/public-api/docs/native/PROTOCOL.md

 Acknowledge a mini-game win.
 Should be called after displaying the win result to the user.

+Optionally finalises the spin as **lost** instead: with `lose: true` the prize is not credited, it is returned to the game's prize pool, and the mini-game "lose" engagement event fires instead of the win one.
+Only possible while the spin is not yet acknowledged — once the automatic server-side acknowledge fallback has finalised it, `lose: true` is a no-op and the prize stays credited.

 #### Request

 **ClassId:** `704` (SAW_AKNOWLEDGE_REQUEST)